markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/verify-users-with-otp.md

 ## Create Data Source

-To integrate AEM/AEM Forms with third party applications, we need to [create data source](https://docs.adobe.com/content/help/en/experience-manager-learn/forms/ic-web-channel-tutorial/parttwo.html) in the cloud services configuration.
+To integrate AEM/AEM Forms with third party applications, we need to [REST based data source using the swagger file](https://docs.adobe.com/content/help/en/experience-manager-learn/forms/ic-web-channel-tutorial/parttwo.html) in the cloud services configuration.
+The completed data source is provided to you as part of this course assets.

 ## Create Form Data Model